mozmeao/platform-docs/docs/cms.md

 ### SSO authentication setup

-When the env vars `OIDC_RP_CLIENT_ID` and `OIDC_RP_CLIENT_SECRET` are present and `USE_SSO_AUTH` is set to True in settings, Bedrock will use Mozilla SSO instead of Django's default username + password approach to sign in.
+When the env vars `OIDC_RP_CLIENT_ID` and `OIDC_RP_CLIENT_SECRET` are present and `USE_SSO_AUTH` is set to True in settings, Bedrock and Springfield will use Mozilla SSO instead of Django's default username + password approach to sign in.
 The deployed sites will have these set, but we also have credentials available for using SSO locally if you need to develop something that needs it - see our password vault.

-Note that Bedrock in SSO mode will ``not`` support 'drive by' user creation even if they have an `@mozilla.com` identity.
+Note that Bedrock or Springfield in SSO mode will ``not`` support 'drive by' user creation even if they have an `@mozilla.com` identity.
 Only users who already exist in the Wagtail admin as a User will be allowed to log in.
 You can create new users using Django's [createsuperuser](https://docs.djangoproject.com/en/5.0/ref/django-admin/#createsuperuser) command, setting both the username and email to be your `flast@mozilla.com` LDAP address

 ### Non-SSO authentication for local builds